-No signer shall, at the time of signing the petition, have his or her name signed to any other Nomination Paper for any other candidate for the same office or, in case there are several places to be filled in the same office, signed to more Nomination Papers for candidates for that office than there are places to be filled.
-EC §8069
+No signer shall, at the time of signing the petition, have his or her name signed to any other nomination paper for any other candidate for the same office or, in case there are several places to be filled in the same office, signed to more nomination papers for candidates for that office than there are places to be filled.

-Registering Voters at time of signing Petition
+Registering Voters at Time of Signing Petition

-Candidates may register voters at the same time as the voter signs the candidate's petition.
-For purposes of verifying signatures on a petition, a properly executed affidavit of registration shall be deemed effective for verification purposes if both (a) the affidavit is signed on the same date or a date prior to the signing of the petition, and (b) the affidavit is received by the county elections official on or before the date on which the petition is filed.
-EC §2102(b)
+Candidates may register a voter at the same time as the voter signs the candidate's petition.
+For purposes of verifying signatures on a petition, a properly executed affidavit of registration shall be deemed effective for verification purposes if both of two conditions are met: (a) the affidavit is signed on the same date or on a date prior to the signing of the petition; and (b) the affidavit is received by the county elections official on or before the date on which the petition is filed.
+Elections Code § 2102(b)